The best hotels in Koh Rong

 Koh Rong Sanloem is smaller, quieter, and genuinely beautiful.
 Saracen Bay has the best arc of sand in the whole island group, and M'Pai Bay on the north end feels almost forgotten.
 Sanloem is where you go when the point is to actually decompress.
 Budget $120-260/night and it's money well spent.

-Koh Rong's best neighborhoods
+Koh Rong's best hotel regions

 The island splits roughly into four zones: the backpacker buzz of Koh Touch Village, the quieter west-coast beaches like Sok San and Long Beach, the southern tip, and the separate island of Koh Rong Sanloem.
 Start with Sok San or Saracen Bay if you want actual beach time without the 2am generator noise.